WearableComputerLab/VRInteractionToolkit/README.md

 # Disclaimer
+## Authors
+All software written in this project was developed by Kieran May and Ian Hanan.

 ## Reference
 All techniques implemented in this project are based off the research of other people, and have been acquired from the textbook '3D User Interfaces theory and practice'